GoogleCloudPlatform/gcsfuse/perfmetrics/scripts/README.md

 12. Finally, execute fetch_metrics.py to extract FIO and VM metrics and write to your Google Sheet.
 Pass the FIO output JSON file as argument to the fetch_metrics module.
 `python3 fetch_metrics.py output.json`

+## Adding new metrics

+### FIO Metric
+### VM Metric
+#### If your metric data does not depend on the read/write type of FIO load test:
+1. In the vm_metrics file, create an object of the [Metric class]() and append the object to the `METRICS_LIST` list.
+2. Add a column in the Google Sheet in the same position as the position of the new parameter in the `METRICS_LIST` list.

+#### If your metric data depends on the read/write type of load test:
+1. In the vm_metrics file, create an object of the [Metric class]() inside the `_add_new_metric_using_test_type` method and append the object to the `updated_metrics_list` list.
+2. Add a column in the Google Sheet in the same position as the position of the new parameter in the `updated_metrics_list` list.

+### Google Sheet
+1. The number of entries are stored in `T4` cell of both worksheets.
+If on adding new metrics, the column number exceeds `T` in any worksheet, use another cell `cell-name` to store the number of entries by writing `=COUNTA(A2:A)` into it in both worksheets.
+Also, replace `T4` with `cell-name` in this [line](https://github.com/GoogleCloudPlatform/gcsfuse/blob/de3c0ab46f856bc1dbbfc6f093b1c218331499fe/perfmetrics/scripts/gsheet/gsheet.py#L9).